 When you sign a real estate purchase agreement, you are giving your nod to the purchase and sale of a property on a specific day at a particular time.
 There are other obligations on it but the timing of selling and purchasing is the key.
 The purchase price does not take the seller’s property outstanding property rates into consideration.
 It also does not mention whether the homeowner’s association encumbrances have been prepaid or are outstanding.
 It is crucial to know about all these factors before purchasing a property.
 No one wants the seller’s financial obligations.

-You must be thinking about the Statement of Adjustments.
-Well, it is just like a credit card or bank statement.
-The purchase price can be called a starting balance and the bottom figure is like the ending balance on your bank statement.
-It contains credit associated with both buyer and seller.
-Each credit to the seller for prepaid sums and each credit to the buyer for unpaid sums are added to or subtracted from the main price.
-It is known as Adjusted Purchase price.
+You might be wondering about the Statement of Adjustments.
+Think of it like a credit card or bank statement.
+The purchase price acts as the starting balance, and the final figure is like the ending balance.
+The statement records credits for both the buyer and the seller.
+Any credit to the seller for prepaid amounts and any credit to the buyer for unpaid amounts is added to or subtracted from the main price.
+This gives the Adjusted Purchase Price.

 Principles you should follow